 • Areas of concern are approached with caution and consent

-• Energy levels, treatment side effects, and comfort are always respected
+• Energy levels, treatment side effects, age, and comfort are always respected

 • The body’s story is listened to, not overriddenI continue to learn, collaborate, and deepen my understanding, because this work carries responsibility.
 When someone places their trust in my hands during a fragile time, that trust is never taken lightly.What Sessions Feel LikeMy approach is slow, intentional, and grounded in presence.Sessions are never rushed or forced.
 Touch is offered as an invitation, not an expectation.
-Some days the work may be focused on easing physical discomfort; other days it may simply be about offering a calm, steady presence when the body feels overwhelmed.Above all, my goal is to help people feel safe in their bodies again—even when those bodies are changing, tired, or unfamiliar.Supporting Caregivers & FamiliesA meaningful part of my work is supporting caregivers and loved ones.Caregiving often comes with exhaustion, fear, and the quiet grief of wanting to help but not knowing how.
-I offer guidance and education when appropriate, helping caregivers learn simple, gentle ways to offer touch that feels supportive rather than intimidating—especially during the end of life.Sometimes touch becomes the clearest way to say I’m here when nothing can be fixed.
-I believe caregivers deserve support just as much as those they are caring for.A Practice Rooted in CompassionThis practice exists to serve people who are often overlooked or underserved in traditional massage settings.
-It is shaped by compassion, presence, and a deep respect for the human experience.Whether someone is in treatment, in remission, living with complex needs, or approaching the final chapters of life, my intention remains the same:to offer care that honors dignity, comfort, and connection.
+Some days the work may be focused on easing physical discomfort; other days it may simply be about offering a calm, steady presence when the body feels overwhelmed.Above all, my goal is to help my clients feel safe in their bodies again— even when those bodies are changing, tired, or unfamiliar.Supporting Caregivers & FamiliesA meaningful part of my work is supporting caregivers and loved ones.Caregiving often comes with exhaustion, fear, and the quiet grief of wanting to help but not knowing how.
+I offer guidance and education when appropriate, helping caregivers learn simple, gentle ways to offer touch that feels supportive rather than intimidating— especially during serious illness and the end of life.Sometimes touch becomes the clearest way to say I’m here when nothing can be fixed.
+I believe caregivers deserve support just as much as those they are caring for— whether that's a child, a parent, family member, friend, or a partner.A Practice Rooted in CompassionThis practice exists to serve those who are often overlooked or underserved in traditional massage settings.
+It is shaped by compassion, presence, and a deep respect for the human experience.Whether someone is in treatment, in remission, living with complex medical needs, approaching the final chapters of life, or in the process of grieving, my intention remains the same:to offer care that honors dignity, comfort, and connection.

 Availability: Same-day appointments are limited and cannot be guaranteed.
 Clients are encouraged to schedule in advance to secure their preferred date and time.Pricing: Reviewed periodically and thoughtfully updated to reflect the level of care provided as services evolve.
 Prices are subject to change without prior notice.Gift certificates: Offer a heartfelt way to share comfort, care, and kindness with someone you cherish.
 Each certificate may be applied toward any service and thoughtfully personalized to honor the recipient’s individual needs and circumstances.
 Whether offered in support, in celebration, or as a meaningful expression of kindness, a gift certificate becomes an invitation for rest, reconnection, and compassionate touch.Cancellation Policy: Your health and well-being always come first.
-If you need to cancel or reschedule, I ask for 24 hours’ notice whenever possible, so this time may be offered to another client in need.
+If you need to cancel or reschedule, I ask for 24 hours notice whenever possible, so this time may be offered to another client in need.
 Late cancellations or missed appointments may be subject to a fee, and repeated last-minute changes may require prepayment for future sessions.
 This policy exists to honor the care, presence, and preparation that go into each session.
-Thank you for holding this time with respect.For questions, comments, or to book an appointment: Please call or text 985-205-9415, email [email protected], or click the CONTACT button below to fill out the form.
+Thank you for holding this time with respect.For questions, comments, or to book an appointment: Please call or text 985-205-9415 or email [email protected].
 I will return your call or message as soon as possible, typically within a few hours, and always within 24 hours.

 Meg